The Amazing Race 17

-The Amazing Race 17 is the seventeenth season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 17 is the seventeenth season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited four continents and ten countries and traveled over 32000 mi during twelve legs.
+Starting in Gloucester, Massachusetts, racers traveled through England, Ghana, Sweden, Norway, Russia, Oman, Bangladesh, Hong Kong, and South Korea before returning to the United States and finishing in Greater Los Angeles.
+New elements introduced in this season include the Express Pass, which was awarded to the winners of the first leg and allowed them to skip the task of their choosing, and the Double U-Turn.
 The season premiered on CBS on September 26, 2010, with a special 90-minute premiere, and the season finale aired on December 12, 2010.

-Anesthesiologists Natalie Strand and Katherine Chang were the winners of this season, while home shopping hosts Brook Roberts and Claire Champlin finished in second place, and dating couple Thomas Wolfard and Jill Haney finished in third.
+Anesthesiologists Natalie Strand and Katherine Chang were the winners of this season, becoming the first all-female team to win The Amazing Race.
+Home shopping hosts Brook Roberts and Claire Champlin finished in second place while dating couple Jill Haney and Thomas Wolfard finished in third place.

 Production

 Development and filming

 CBS renewed the 17th season of The Amazing Race on January 25, 2010.
 The season spanned 32000 mi while racing across four continents with first-time visits to Ghana and Bangladesh.
 Teams also crossed the Arctic Circle for the first time in the show's history.

 Filming began on May 26, 2010, with the starting line at the Eastern Point Yacht Club in Gloucester, Massachusetts, and finished on June 15, 2010, in Los Angeles, California.

 Prior to the season's broadcast, CBS posted a short preview video clip from an episode on the Internet, showing Brook & Claire competing at a watermelon launching challenge using an elastic slingshot.
 The clip showed Claire being hit in the face full-on with a watermelon after it failed to launch correctly from the slingshot, leaving her momentarily stunned but otherwise not seriously injured.
 The clip spread virally on the Internet.

 Two new game elements were introduced in season 17.
 The first was the Express Pass, which was awarded to the team who finished first on the first Leg.
 The Express Pass allowed the team to skip any one task before Leg 8.
 The other new element was the Double U-Turn, where two teams were able to use U-Turns in a single leg.